department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/mvp-usability/conversation-guide.md

 Before we start, a few things I want to mention:

-* This entire session should take no longer than 45 minutes.
+* This entire session should take no longer than an hour.
 I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
 * In this session, we want to hear your honest opinions.
 We are not testing your ability.
 We want to hear your thoughts on a possible new way to let your doctor know that you have arrived for your appointment.
 I will not be offended by any opinions you express, and I welcome your feedback.
 * During this session, we'll be doing two things:
   * First, I'll start by asking you a few questions about your past experiences.